aws-samples/ipfs-cluster-fargate/README.md

 Set `ECS_EXEC` to `True` in `ipfscluster.env` will **ENABLE** [ECS EXEC](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) Command for debugging purpose.

-### Prepare IPFS Cluster Related Parameter
+### Prepare IPFS Cluster Parameters

-__DUE TO SECRET CONCERN__,  parameter will be stored in **Secret Manager** and will not showed up on Cloudformation console and only default value will show up in template.
-However, you need those paramters to inovke IPFS Cluster API.
-Plase taking a note on those parameter and keep it safe.
+**For security reasons**, parameters will be stored in **Secret Manager** and will not showed up on Cloudformation console.
+Only default values will show up in template.
+However, you need those paramters to invoke IPFS Cluster API.
+Take note of those parameters and keep them safe.

 1. Download [ipfs-cluster-service](https://dist.ipfs.tech/#ipfs-cluster-service)
 2. Execute following command and find `id` and `private_key` in `identity.json`.
 Find `secret` in `service.json`